-Claire Miller.
+Claire Davidson Miller.
 The Four Questions: A Ma Nishtana for Our Generation (2020).
-Claire is a J Street U leader and student at Brown University.

 Rabbi David Teutsch.
 Four Children for a Contemporary Passover Seder (2020).
 Rabbi Teutsch is Professor Emeritus at the Reconstructionist Rabbinical School and serves as a national co-Chair of J Street's Rabbinic and Cantorial Cabinet.